Difference Between Terrorist Financing and Money Laundering

 Crimes are committed for a variety of reasons

 The mechanisms through which unlawful funds are absorbed into the financial system are included in the stages of money laundering.
 This money passes through a maze of transactions (like a labyrinth) before being absorbed into the official economy, and criminals get through security procedures.
 As a result, to make more money, criminals hide, wash, and launder money.

 The funding cycle Money laundering is a cyclical process that identifies the legal source of funds.
 Money obtained through crimes such as drug trafficking, bribery, and human trafficking, for example, is first hidden through many transactions before being introduced into the economy and then re-included in the financial system through laundering.
 As a result, when the money appears to be genuine, it is repurposed to fund further unlawful activities that generate more illegal cash.
 This cycle continues indefinitely.

-Terrorist financing's goal is not to hide unlawful cash, but to oppress a people or state via violence and pressure to raise funds for criminal operations.
+Terrorist financing's goal is not to hide unlawful cash but to oppress a people or state via violence and pressure to raise funds for criminal operations.

 Counter-Terrorism Financing and Anti-Money Laundering

 They use money laundering and terrorist funding in similar ways to get unlawful money into the financial system, but for opposite reasons.
-Because of the closeness of both pathways, regulators have expanded their abilitiy to prevent both offenses.
-As a result, the economic costs of these crimes cannot be debated; instead, the crimes must be avoided.
+Because of the closeness of both pathways, regulators have expanded their abilities to prevent both offenses.
+As a result, the economic costs of these crimes cannot be debated; instead, they must be avoided.
 Regulators are putting in a lot of effort to address this problem.
 Some of the world's regulators include the FATF, MONEYVAL, European Union, Financial Conduct Authority, and the Financial Crimes Enforcement Network.
 To avoid money laundering and terrorist financing crimes, businesses must safeguard themselves, comply with AML legislation, and put in place an AML compliance program.
 Compliance-supporting solutions are required for businesses.